Sequence and Consequence: Sequentiality

-To better understand what property of $\omega$-sequence models is responsible for the validity of Sequentiality, we can characterize the class of order frames on which \vanf is valid.
-In the reasoning we just gave explaining why Sequentiality is valid over $\omega$-sequence frames, the only fact about these frames (apart from their flatness) that we relied on is that every sequence accessible from a given sequence can be reached from it in finitely many steps, where at each step we go from a sequence to its first tail (or, equivalently, that every tail of a sequence has an immediate predecessor).
-In other words, the key property of $\omega$-sequence frames, which (together with flatness) explains why they validate Sequentiality, is their \emph{ancestrality}, where this is defined as follows: \begin{definition} Given an order frame $\seq{W,<}$: \begin{itemize} \item The \emph{successor} of $w$, $\operatorname{succ}(w)$, is $w$ if $R(w)=\{w\}$, and otherwise the first world after $w$ in $<_w$.
+To better understand what property of $\omega$-sequence models is responsible for the validity of Sequentiality, it is helpful to characterize the class of order frames on which \vanf is valid.
+In the reasoning we just gave explaining why Restricted Sequentiality is valid over $\omega$-sequence frames, the only fact about these frames (apart from their flatness) that we relied on is that every sequence accessible from a given sequence can be reached from it in finitely many steps, where at each step we go from a sequence to its first tail.
+Likewise, in the reasoning we gave explaining why Sequentiality is valid, the only fact we relied on is that every sequence accessible from a given sequence has an immediate predecessor, which, in light of the well-foundedness of ordinals, is equivalent to the first property.
+In other words, the key property of $\omega$-sequence frames which (together with flatness) explains why they validate Sequentiality, is that every accessible world from any given world can be reached from the starting world via a succession of single steps along each world's closeness ordering.
+More carefully: \begin{definition} Given an order frame $\seq{W,<}$: \begin{itemize} \item The \emph{successor} of $w$ is $w$ itself if $R(w)=\{w\}$, and otherwise the first world after $w$ in $<_w$.

-\item $x$ is \emph{reachable} from $w$ iff $w$ is related to $x$ by the ancestral of the successor relation.
+\item $x$ is \emph{reachable} from $w$ iff $w$ is related to $x$ by the transitive, reflexive closure of the successor relation.

-\item Finally, the frame is \emph{ancestral} iff every world accessible from any given world is also reachable from that world. \end{itemize} \end{definition} It is easy to see that every $\omega$-sequence frame is ancestral as well as flat.
-And while of course not every flat ancestral order frame is an $\omega$-sequence frame, we can show every flat ancestral frame is isomorphic to an $\omega$-sequence frame, so the logic of $\omega$-sequence frames is the logic of flat ancestral frames.
+\item Finally, the frame is \emph{ancestral} iff every world that is accessible from a world is also reachable from that world.

+\end{itemize} \end{definition} It is easy to see that every $\omega$-sequence frame is ancestral as well as flat.
+And while of course not every flat ancestral order frame is an $\omega$-sequence frame, we can show that every flat ancestral frame is isomorphic to an $\omega$-sequence frame, so the logic of $\omega$-sequence frames is the logic of flat ancestral frames.